-From long-term, low-interest-rate loans to quick cash you can secure with shaky credit, learn about five popular ways to fund your small business.
+From long-term, low-interest-rate loans to quick cash you can secure with shaky credit, learn about five popular ways to fund your small business and find a small business loan that is best suited for your needs.

 Finding a small business loan that suits your specific needs — and you can realistically qualify for — can be a tricky prospect.